Allergies 101: An Expert Answers Your Questions

 The watery, itchy, burning eyes, runny nose, constant sneezing.
 Allergy symptoms are no fun.
-Allergies make us uncomfortable, irriated and downright miserable.
+Allergies make us uncomfortable, irritated and downright miserable.

 If you have an allergy, your immune system overreacts to a substance you inhaled, touched or ate, according to the American Academy of Allergy, Asthma and Immunology.